mlettini/matthewlettini.me/src/work/harvest/getharvest.md

 <div class="inner">

 When I joined Harvest in October 2010, I was the sole designer on the team.
 This meant I was tasked with designing more than just the product.
-Working alongside the marketing team, I redesigned our entire [GetHarvest.com](https://getharvest.com) website a number of times during my tenure (until we eventually hired a dedicated marketing designer).
+Working alongside the marketing team, I redesigned our entire <a href="https://www.getharvest.com" target="_blank" rel="noopener">GetHarvest.com</a> website a number of times during my tenure (until we eventually hired a dedicated marketing designer).
 I was responsible for all design and code.

 Both designs proved highly successful, and Harvest saw tremendous growth throughout the first half of the 2010’s.
 Below are just a handful of screenshots to capture the overall look of each design—I won’t make you scroll through the many many pages of content.